Fraunhofer-ITMP/mpox-kg/README.md

 ## Method 1: Using mybinder (No pre-installations required, recommended for non-programmers)

 Thanks to mybinder.org.
 The resources are hosted publicly facilitating users to instantly access the KG.
 Please go to: https://mybinder.org/v2/gh/Fraunhofer-ITMP/mpox-kg/HEAD.
 The loading might take some time.
 Please be patient.
-For optimal experience, once the resources are loaded, from the list of headers at the top of the page (File, Edit,..Setting, Help), go to Help -> Launch Classic Notebook.
-Once done, you can open the ipynb file and execute the cells.
+For optimal experience, once the resources are loaded, from the list of headers at the top of the page (File, Edit,..Setting, Help), go to Help -> Launch Classic Notebook. **Note: This is also important to get the graph visualized, else it might not work.** Once done, you can open the ipynb file and execute the cells.

 ## Method 2: Using local setup (Pre-installations required, intended for researchers with advanced programming skills)